Whimsical Haunted Gingerbread House

 Another fun family activity is decorating cookies with the kids.
 We’ve put together a Halloween Cookie Decorating Kit that’s perfect for shipping to faraway grandchildren, nieces and nephews, or for school or at-home Halloween parties.

 Of course you can always just use your own traditional gingerbread man cookie cutter at home and create your own anatomy.
 Susan shows you how to do both in our video How to Decorate Halloween GingerDead Men – click here.
+You can find this cookie cutter and others on Amazon (click on the photo).

 Oh, and here’s our recipe for gingerbread cookies in case you need one.
 Chef Maili (Melissa’s sister and Susan’s daughter, wrote this up…you can find the original post and lots of other great recipes and cooking tips here.)
 Remember, you’ll need to roll your dough a little extra thick if you’re using the GingerDead Cookie Cutter (it’s deep), and you’ll want to set the temperature a little lower so that you can cook them a little longer.